-What Is DMARC enforcement — and why is it so important?
+What is DMARC policy and why is DMARC enforcement so important?

 Many how-to articles tout the benefits of DMARC without mentioning a crucial step: Enforcement.

 A key part of the DMARC (Domain-based Message Authentication, Reporting, and Conformance) standard is that it gives domain owners the ability to specify a policy for how they’d like receivers to handle email messages that fail authentication.

 With an enforcement policy, domain owners can tell receivers to put unauthenticated messages in the spam folder or reject them entirely — effectively blocking impersonators.